0x1eef/portzap/README.md

 This command should be run after installing portzap for the first time:

-    # Add the portzap user, group and home directory
+    # Add the '_portzap' user, group and home directory
     # This command requires root privileges
     # setup-portzap